 The best mud shedding pedals of this test, from left t right, Time ATAC XC 8, Crank Brothers Egg Beater 3 and XTR M9000.

 The XC 8 provides a lightweight, cool looking pedal with a unique approach to engagement.
-They're elegant and shed mud quite well, we're not convinced that their retention system is better than anything else we've tested and its uniqueness wasn't really a positive attribute to any of our testers.
+They're elegant and shed mud quite well, we're not convinced that their retention system is better than anything else we've tested and its uniqueness wasn't really a positive attribute to most of our testers.
 If clipless pedals have given you knee or hip pain and you're hankering for something different, we say, give em a try.